 Erik Andal Hofsten

 Below are some of my guitars in small portions, grouped by common features or similarities appreciated by a collector.
 All of these are presented more thoroughly by selecting from the menus on top of the pages.
-Enjoy more than eight hundred photos of instruments and an occasional musician.
+Enjoy more than nine hundred photos of instruments and an occasional musician.

 The Ibanez family on an excursion

 Double cutaways for easy access.
 Fender Strat, Fender Bass VI, Blade Durango, Gibson ES-335, Fender Starcaster, Gibson SG.